Sunday, June 8, 2025

 Omega-3 oils: Anti-inflammatory.
 Reduces the risk of developing rheumatoid arthritis.
 Reduces the risk of inflammatory arthritis in some patients.
 1000 mg of EPA+DHA a day.
 Read on this website: Omega–3 oils: A complete guide.

-Curcumin: 5% extract of turmeric.
+Curcumin: Four per cent extract of turmeric.
 Improves rheumatoid arthritis, multiple sclerosis, psoriasis, and inflammatory bowel disease.
-Reduces inflammatory cytokines (signaling chemicals released by immune cells that cause inflammation).
+Reduces inflammatory cytokines (signalling chemicals released by immune cells that cause inflammation).

 Supplements to Regulate Autoimmunity

-Frankly, we don’t know how some nutrients can regulate autoimmunity.
-We just know they do.
+Frankly, we don’t know how some nutrients can regulate autoimmunity, but we know they do.

-Vitamin D: Patients of type 1 diabetes, lupus, inflammatory bowel disease, hypothyroidism, and multiple sclerosis have vitamin D deficiency.
+Vitamin D: Patients having type 1 diabetes, lupus, inflammatory bowel disease, hypothyroidism, and multiple sclerosis have vitamin D deficiency.
 Vitamin D regulates many parts of autoimmune activities, such as specific gene expressions (certain genes becoming active) and inflammatory markers (toxic chemicals released in the body).
-Five years of use of vitamin D reduced the risk of developing autoimmune conditions by 30%.
+Five years of use of vitamin D was found to reduce the risk of developing autoimmune conditions by 30 per cent.
 Take 2000 IU a day.

 Selenium: Regulates immunity.
 Reduces thyroid auto-antibodies (helps autoimmune hypothyroidism).
 Several selenoproteins (proteins containing selenium) are antioxidants.